Generic name: nitroglycerin (topical) [ NYE-troe-GLIS-er-in ]

 How should I use nitroglycerin topical?

-Nitroglycerin topical is usually applied 3 or 4 times daily.
-You may also need to wash off the ointment at a certain time each day.
+Nitroglycerin topical is usually applied 2 times daily.
 Follow your doctor's instructions carefully.

 Nitroglycerin topical will not work fast enough to treat an angina attack that has already begun.
 Your doctor may prescribe an oral form of nitroglycerin (tablet, capsule, spray) to treat an angina attack.
 Talk with your doctor if any of your medicines do not seem to work as well in treating or preventing angina attacks.